karush17/ECE1504-Project/README.md

 - [ ] Lay out some possible areas of expansion or scenarios where the approach would work/perform bettter
 - [ ] End the discussion by commenting upon the applicability of methods to practical settings (emphasize on how these translate to real life)

+## Conclusion
+- [ ] Wrap up with your own conclusion of the papers and their scope for future research
+- [ ] Do not forget to highlight the key pros/cons of the work
+- [ ] Sum up theoretical guarantees, practical findings and the new directions